freenas/freenas-docs/userguide/directoryservice.rst

 running on the network, the %brand% system can be configured to import the users and groups from the NIS directory.

+Click the :guilabel:`Rebuild Directory Service Cache` button after adding a user to LDAP who needs immediate access to %brand%.
+Otherwise this occurs automatically once a day as a cron job.

 .. note:: In Windows Server 2016, Microsoft removed the Identity Management for Unix (IDMU) and NIS Server Role.
 See `Clarification regarding the status of Identity Management for Unix